Dundicut vs Kashmiri: Fiery vs Mild Indian Red

 Dundicut is the choice when you want authentic Pakistani heat character - a sharper, tangier bite that Kashmiri simply cannot provide.
 It works in dishes where the spice itself is part of the flavor identity, not just background warmth.

 If you're cooking Indian restaurant-style dishes for a broad audience, keep Kashmiri Chili powder in your pantry as a staple.
 If you're cooking Pakistani home recipes or want that specific front-of-mouth heat with South Asian character, Dundicut earns its place.
 The peppers aren't really substitutes for each other - they solve different problems.
-The botanical diversity within C. annuum species explains how two peppers from the same broad family can serve such different culinary functions.
+The botanical diversity within C. annuum species explains how two peppers from the same broad family can serve such different cooking functions.

 Can You Substitute One for the Other?